simicdnenad/BugSearch/README.md

 Fixed:
-Bug.cpp:98, On Linux string::npos (circa 10pow8) don't match std::string::find() return value if string not find (-1); On Windows (VS) this is working ok.
+1. On Linux platform, string::npos (circa 10pow8) doesn't match return value of std::string::find() in "string not find (-1)" case (under Windows),
+2. Added finding memory leaks on Windows with the CRT library;